 PROJECT SPECIFICATION (Assessment No. 2). (i) An individual project specification will be developed by the student and supervisor for each project (spanning ENG4111 Research Project Part 1 and ENG4112 Research Project Part 2), endorsed by the student, the supervisor and the assistant examiner/examiner. (ii) A revised project specification will be written during the program of the project if the work diverges significantly from the original project conception and endorsed by the student, the supervisor and assistant examiner/examiner. (iii) The project specification will be used for management and assessment purposes throughout the duration of the project, ie including course ENG4112 Research Project Part 2.

-PRELIMINARY REPORT (Assessment No. 3). (i) The Preliminary Report shall be submitted in accordance with the guidelines and requirements set out in the ENG4111/4112 Project Reference Book. (ii) A Preliminary Report which is unsatisfactory, in part or as a whole, must be reworked and resubmitted until satisfactory, as directed by the Examiner. (iii) Students whose Project Preliminary Report is not satisfactory by the Progress Assessment Due Date will be graded IDM (Incomplete Deferred Make-up) or F (Fail)
+PROGRESS REPORT (Assessment No. 3). (i) The Progress Report shall be submitted in accordance with the guidelines and requirements set out in the ENG4111/4112 Project Reference Book. (ii) A Progress Report which is unsatisfactory, in part or as a whole, must be reworked and resubmitted until satisfactory, as directed by the Examiner. (iii) Students whose Project Progress Report is not satisfactory by the Progress Assessment Due Date will be graded IDM (Incomplete Deferred Make-up) or F (Fail)

 ENROLMENT.
 Students will normally undertake the project courses (ENG4111 Research Project Part 1 followed by ENG4112 Research Project Part 2) in the same calendar year; and this is normally expected to be their final year of enrolment in their degree program.